IBM/kube101/workshop/Lab1/README.md

    guestbook-59bd679fdc-bxdg7    1/1       Running             0          1m
    ```

-   The end result of our the run command is not just the pod containing our application containers,
+   The end result of the run command is not just the pod containing our application containers,
    but a Deployment resource that manages the lifecycle of those pods.
-   We can look at the details of the deployment with `kubectl describe deployment guestbook`.

 3. Once the status reads `Running`, we need to expose that deployment as a
    service so we can access it through the IP of the worker nodes.